 Continue reading Show less

 PenPal Schools is a website that allows classrooms and students around the world to work together on collaborative projects that connect to every school subject.
 The site boasts that it has connected over 250,000 students in 140 countries.
-PenPal projects link classes with like-aged peers across the globe.
-Teachers browse the home page of constantly-updated projects available, and filter for age, time commitment (one to six weeks), and subject.
-A four or six week project may sound intimidating, but most projects only ask for a 30-45 minute lesson per week, and instructions and resources to guide students step-by-step are provided.
+PenPal projects link classes with like-age peers across the globe.
+Teachers browse the home page of constantly updated projects available, and filter for age, time commitment (one to six weeks), and subject.
+A four- or six-week project may sound intimidating, but most projects ask for only a 30- to 45-minute lesson per week, and instructions and resources to guide students step-by-step are provided.
 Surprisingly, it's not the time commitment that proves challenging, but the calendaring.
-Each project has specific "match dates" when projects must be started, meaning if you miss the date, you may be out of luck, or conversely, an eager class of prospective pen pals in a neighboring country may be out of luck.
+Each project has specific "match dates" when projects must be started, so if you miss the date, you may be out of luck -- or conversely, an eager class of prospective pen pals in a neighboring country may be out of luck.
 When match dates align, students complete the project tasks and collaborate with their scholarly pen pals directly on the site.
 While connecting students with peers outside of the classroom may challenge some teachers' comfort zones, a helpful dashboard offers visibility into all student work and communication, as well as customizable feedback and assessment tools.
 There's also helpful support chat available and teacher forums.

 Students can gain a valuable perspective on curriculum and their lives when they do so with peers from different backgrounds.
 The global approach to learning that guides PenPal Schools is admirable, and arguably in line with where learning needs to go.
 The project-based pen pal model supports students' writing skills while also building content knowledge and social and emotional learning skills.
-Like any lesson, teachers must review student work for task completion and quality, but with these projects teachers must also monitor communications with pen pals.
-While this might sound big-brothery, it's won't be if done well; it'll be more about keeping an eye on a social media feed to look for opportunities to help students improve their digital citizenship skills.
-To help, there's customizable rubrics with over 40 skill-based criteria options and user-friendly feedback tools.
-However, there's always the possibility that the kid sitting in the desk 2,000 miles away might not be doing their part.
+As with any lesson, teachers must review student work for task completion and quality, but with these projects, teachers must also monitor communications with pen pals.
+While this might sound Big Brother-y, it's won't be if it's done well; it'll be more like keeping an eye on a social media feed to look for opportunities to help students improve their digital citizenship skills.
+To help, there are customizable rubrics with over 40 skill-based criteria options and user-friendly feedback tools.
+However, there's always the possibility that the kid sitting in the desk 2,000 miles away might not be doing his or her part.
 Additionally, it's possible you'll sign up your class and not get matched.

 Key Standards Supported